Skip to content

 Atlanta Legal Aid has made a difference for nearly 100 years.

 Since 1924, Atlanta Legal Aid Society has offered free civil legal aid for low income people across metro Atlanta.
-With five neighborhood offices, three offices in Children’s Healthcare of Atlanta hospitals, three county courthouse projects, a variety of self-help clinics, and countless community education programs, Legal Aid lawyers and volunteers reach tens of thousands of people annually.
-More than 20,000 cases are represented by our staff of 85+ attorneys and 650+ volunteers every year.
+With five neighborhood offices, three offices in Children’s Healthcare of Atlanta hospitals, a medical-legal partnership at Grady Hospital, courthouse partnerships in four counties, a variety of self-help clinics and countless community education programs, Legal Aid lawyers and volunteers reach tens of thousands of people annually.
+More than 20,000 cases are represented by our staff of 90 attorneys and over 700 volunteers every year.

 HOUSING